matthewtoye/sickbeard_mp4_automator/README.md

 - 'nvenc_rate_control' = Options include: constqp, vbr, cbr, vbr_minqp, ll_2pass_quality, ll_2pass_size, vbr_2pass - default is constqp
 - 'nvenc_temporal_aq' = Improves output quality slightly, adds 2-5% extra processing time - default off
 - 'nvenc_rc_lookahead' = Number of frames to look ahead for rate-control (from -1 to INT_MAX) - default -1
-- 'enable_nvenc_decoder' = Tell script to use the gpu for decoding
+- 'enable_nvenc_decoder' = (true/false) Tell script to use the gpu for decoding
-- 'enable_nvenc_hevc_decoder' = Tell script that you have a gpu that can decode hevc/vp9, and wish to use it - Geforce 950/960/1050/1060/1070/1080
+- 'enable_nvenc_hevc_decoder' = (true/false) Tell script that you have a gpu that can decode hevc/vp9, and wish to use it - Geforce 950/960/1050/1060/1070/1080
 - 'nvenc_decoder_gpu' = Selects which NVENC capable GPU to use for decoding.
 First GPU is 0, second is 1, and so on.
 Default is any
 - 'nvenc_hevc_decoder_gpu' = Selects which NVENC capable GPU to use for hevc decoding.
 First GPU is 0, second is 1, and so on.
 Default is any
+Not functional yet - 'scale_npp' =  (true/false) enables usage of https://developer.nvidia.com/npp in ffmpeg to resize resolution.
+Requires building ffmpeg yourself, as it uses a nonfree license

 If you have multiple nvidia cards you can decode on one and encode on the other, but it doesn't seem to speed up the process at all.
 Decoding by itself does not count towards the nvenc 2 stream limit